broadinstitute/cromwell/README.md

 ### Google Cloud Storage Filesystem

 On the JES backend the GCS (Google Cloud Storage) filesystem is used for the root of the workflow execution.
-On the Local and SGE backends any GCS URI will be downloaded locally.
+On the Local, SGE, and associated backends any GCS URI will be downloaded locally.
 For the JES backend the `jes_gcs_root` [workflow option](#workflow-options) will take precedence over the `root` specified at `backend.providers.JES.config.root` in the configuration file.
 Google Cloud Storage URIs are the only acceptable values for `File` inputs for workflows using the JES backend.

 ## Local Backend

-The local backend will simply launch a subprocess for each task invocation and wait for it to exit.
+The local backend will simply launch a subprocess for each task invocation and wait for it to produce its rc file.

 This backend creates three files in the `<call_dir>` (see previous section):